JanBeh/neumond/README.md

     object `x` returned by this function is automatically callable such that `x(...)` is a short form for `effect.perform(x, ...)`.
-Moreover, the generated object has a string representation (using the `__tostring` metamethod) based on the `name` and a suffix, which may be useful for debugging.
+Moreover, the generated object has a string representation (using the `__tostring` metamethod) including the `name`, which may be useful for debugging.

   * **`effect.perform(eff, ...)`** performs the effect `eff` with optional
     arguments.
 May or may not return.